 Tarfala Research Station, SE

-Research station (TRS) is a centre for glaciological and alpine research at Stockholm University, Sweden.Â
+Tarfala Research Station is a centre for glaciological and alpine research, operated by Stockholm University, Sweden.

-TRS Director: Nina Kirchner: nina.kirchner[at]natgeo.su.se
+Director: Nina Kirchner: nina.kirchner[at]su.se

 Website